pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

  | **Plan to Throw One Away** | Build a pilot system (prototype) to learn from and then discard, as the first version is "barely usable". | AI enables "near-instant" prototypes.
 The trap is shipping this prototype, inheriting massive, hidden technical debt.                     | Enforce the "throw away" rule.
 The prototype's code is disposable; its learnings (the validated requirements) are the asset.                         |
 | **Second-System Effect**   | Overconfidence from a successful first system leads to a "bloated," over-engineered second system.        | AI makes adding features frictionless.
 This enables bloat and over-engineering from day one (a "Second-System in the First System").      | Use Conceptual Integrity 47 as the brake.
 If a feature doesn't fit the central design, it must be rejected, no matter how "easy" AI makes it to add. |

-    Disclaimer: The original idea for the research was mine.
-This content was prepared by Google Gemini, and reviewed and adapted by me.
+> Disclaimer: The original idea for the research (is "the Mythical Man Month" still valid in the age of A.I.?) was mine.
+This content was prepared by Google Gemini Deep Research, and reviewed and adapted by me.